top of page

 IMG_1756.JPG

-Resolving this knowledge gap is difficult, because real world data are messy.
+Resolving this knowledge gap is difficult, because real-world data are messy.
 Abundance is highly variable, community composition changes non-randomly, and richness is confounded with both.
-A promising approach for dealing with real-world data is the “ecological” Price equation, which partitions any changes in ecosystem services into three different components of biodiversity: species richness; community composition; and the “context dependence effect”, which includes any factor that changes species’ abundances and/or per-capita contributions to ecosystem services.
-I recently published a version of the ecological Price equation for the temporal variance of ecosystem services (Ecology 2017) and was awarded an NSF grant to explore this research area with existing data.
+A promising approach for dealing with real-world data is the “ecological” Price equation.
+I have worked in this area since 2017, when I published a version of the ecological Price equation for the temporal variance of ecosystem services (Ecology 2017) and was awarded an NSF grant to explore this research area with existing data.
+The NSF grant ran from 2019-2021 and was in collaboration with my postdoc advisor, Dr. Rachael Winfree.
 As part of the NSF grant, I published a synthetic analysis (GEB 2020) and hired a postdoc (Dr. Tina Harrison) who developed new analytical methods (AmNat 2022).
+We collaborated with Dr. Michael Roswell to ask similar questions, focusing on how using different Hill numbers to measure biodiversity affects the strength of biodiversity-ecosystem function relationships, again using real-world data (PTRSB 2023).

 Plant-pollinator interactions and pollination efficiency